roboportal/dakka/README.md

 ### Development

 Run `npm i` and `npm start` to start development.
 It will run webpack dev server on the 8080 port.
-To get the test page use: `http://127.0.0.1:8080/testPage/testPage.html`
+To get the test page run `npm run serve:integration` and use: `http://localhost:8081/integration`

 ### Testing